jicki/alertstore/README.md

 ### Metrics

-AlertSnitch provides Prometheus metrics on `/metrics` as per Prometheus convention.
+AlertStore provides Prometheus metrics on `/metrics` as per Prometheus convention.

 ### Security

 There is no offering of security of any kind.
-AlertSnitch is not ment to be exposed to the internet but to be executed in an internal network reachable by the alert manager.
+AlertStore is not ment to be exposed to the internet but to be executed in an internal network reachable by the alert manager.

 ### Grafana Compatibility

-AlertSnitch writes alerts in such a way that they can be explored using Grafana's MySQL/Postgres Data Source plugin.
+AlertStore writes alerts in such a way that they can be explored using Grafana's MySQL/Postgres Data Source plugin.
 Refer to Grafana documentation for further instructions.